SecureCloudOps/S3-Automated/README.md

 ### Introduction

 In this project, I will show you how I created a S3 bucket using Terraform.
-The goal is to cut out the manual work out of creating new resources in the cloud, which reduces the chances of errors.
+The goal is to cut out the manual work of creating new resources in the cloud, which reduces the chances of errors.

 ### What is Terraform?